 There are a few ways that you can get to Mountain Lake Resort.

-- If you are travelling by a private vehicle, get on to SLEX, through Rizal until you visit Laguna.
+- If you are traveling by a private vehicle, get on to SLEX, through Rizal until you visit Laguna.
 Once you are in the province of Laguna, find the road that leads you to Cavinti.

 - Antipolo Route